simphotonics/sample_statistics/README.md

 ### Histograms

 To generate a histogram the first step is to divide the random sample range `max - min` into a suitable number of intervals.
 The second step consists of counting how many sample entries fall into each interval.

-The method `histogram` provided by the class `SampleStatistics` returns an object of type `List<List<num>>`.
+The method `histogram` provided by the class `SampleStatistics` returns an object of type `List<List<num>>` (each list entry is a numerical list).
 The first entry contains the left margins of the histogram intervals or bins.
 The second entry contains a count of how many sample values fall into each interval.
-By default, the count is normalized such that the total area under the histogram is 1.0.
+By default, the count is normalized such that the total area under the histogram is equal to 1.0.
 This is useful when comparing a histogram to a probability density function.

-The method `histogram` takes an optional parameter, a function of type `ProbabilityDensity`.
-This function is used to generate the values in the third entry by evaluating the provided probability density function for each interval.
+The method `histogram` accepts the optional parameter `probabilityDensity`, a function of type `ProbabilityDensity`.
+If this function is specified it is used to generate the values in the third list entry by evaluating the probability density function for each interval.

-The figure below shows a histogram obtained from a random sample following the truncated normal distribution.
+The figure below shows the histograms obtained from two random samples following a truncated normal distribution with `min = 1.5`, `max = 6.0`, `mean = 3.0`, and `stdDev = 1.0`.
+The samples were generated using the function `truncatedNormalSample` provided by the library `sample_generators`.

 ![Directed Graph Image](https://github.com/simphotonics/statistics/blob/main/example/plots/histogram_truncated_normal_2.svg)

+The figure on the left shows the histogram of a sample with size 1000.
+The figure on the right shows the histogram of a sample with size 6750.
+Increasing the random sample size leads to a better match between the shape of the histogram and the underlying probability distribution.

 ## Examples